Cubeir/Vanilla-RTX-App/README.md

 ### PSA
 Critical issue: Default RTX preset created upon changing BetterRTX is not forward compatible, if you use the BetterRTX manager to switch between presets, avoid switching to default preset if Minecraft has updated.
 More info in the known issues list on github.
+Additionally, make sure you reimport/update your BetterRTX presets if Minecraft has updated.